sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Explanation of parameters
 """""""""""""""""""""""""""""""""
 * tensor_i: Tensor type, representing the input tensor for the operation.
-* method: string type, representing the reduce method.The method The can be mean, max, min, sum, product, L1, or l2.
+* method: string type, representing the reduce method.The method The can be "ReduceMin", "ReduceMax", "ReduceMean", "ReduceProd", "ReduceL2", "ReduceL1","ReduceSum".
 * axis: A List[int] or Tuple[int] type, indicating the specified axes.
 * keep_dims: A boolean, indicating whether to keep the specified axis after the operation.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.